gurgeous/table_tennis/README.md

 - [Terminal::Table](https://github.com/tj/terminal-table) - wonderful rubygem for pretty printing tables, great for non-hash data like confusion matrices
 - [visidata](https://www.visidata.org) - the best for poking around large files, it does everything

+### Changelog

+#### 0.0.4 (April '25)

+- Separators can be turned off with `separators: false`.
+- Headers are in color now.
+Tweaked a few of the dark colors as well.
+- Tricky math to better protect narrow columns with auto-layout.

 ### Special Thanks

 - [termbg](https://github.com/dalance/termbg) and [termenv](https://github.com/muesli/termenv) for showing how to safely detect the terminal background color.
 These libraries are widely used for Rust/Go, but as far as I know nothing similar exists for Ruby.
 - The [Paint gem](https://github.com/janlelis/paint) for help with ansi colors.
+- I copied the header color themes from [tabiew](https://github.com/shshemi/tabiew).
+Great project!
 - Google Sheets for providing nice color scales